jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Modifiy-Access-Control.md

         |ListBucket|List the Objects in the Bucket|
         |DeleteBucket|Delete the Bucket|

         c.
 Affected resources: It defines which resources under the Bucket are operable or inoperable (i.e. Allow or Deny).
-“Operable Resources” is selected by default.
+"Operable Resources" is selected by default.
 The default value in the text box is bucketname/*, and the semantics is all resources under the current Bucket are operable; the enter format example is: myBucket/myfolder/object*, myBucket/*; the contents must start with the Bucket name.
 If the resource has only one slash, it cannot end with a slash; multiple resources can be set, with 1 and at most 1 wildcard in each line.
 At most 10 records can be added.

         d.
 Referer white list: Since the JD Cloud object storage service is charged by consumption, in order to prevent the chain of data stored in the JD Cloud Object Storage Service from being stolen by others, JD Cloud object storage service supports the Referer Anti-Leech method based on the header field in the HTTP Header.
 You can set the white list of the Referer field to a Bucket and set whether to allow the request access with blank Referer in the customized permissions on the object storage service console or through API.
 The following is a detailed explanation of the rules of the Referer white list.
  - [Add Customized Editor]--You can use the visual editor to directly fill in the legitimate Bucket policy specified by JSON.